 Inspired by the architecture of Portuguese fortresses of the 16th century, it was one of the largest surveillance posts in the city.
 Nowadays, North Borj houses the Museum of weapons dating back to prehistoric times to the present.
 Around North Borj, offering a breathtaking view of the old city, there is a place of prayer for Eid (celebration).

-As a visitor of Fez, your eyes will immediately turn to the various doors that make up walls.
+As a visitor of Fez, your eyes will immediately turn to the various doors that make up the walls.
 First, to the south, the southern fort (Borj-sud), offers a beautiful panoramic view once you reach its terrace.
 Then, near the Msallah mosque, you can walk around the potters quarter named Ain-Nokbi to discover the craftsmanship place.
-Through the city, visitors will linger in the Marinid tombs, enclosing the bodies of the rulers of this dynasty.
+Throughout the city, visitors will linger in the Marinid tombs, enclosing the bodies of the rulers of this dynasty.
 In the north of Fez fortifications, you can visit the Museum of weapons exposing swords and firearms of the Middle Ages.
-Walking along city walls, you can discover its architecture, traditions, and the remains of its history.
+Walking along the walls of the city, you can discover its architecture, traditions, and the remains of its history.

 How can I get to Fez?

-In case you prefer the bus, CTM and Supratour are the best bus companies in Morocco and the most expensive.
-So, if you take the CTM bus from :
+In case you prefer the bus, CTM and Supratour are the best bus companies in Morocco and the most expensive (compared to the other companies which most of them are also good).
+So, if you take the CTM bus from:

 Fez Places location on the Map